louwrentius/fio-plot/README.md

 Fio-plot requires 'matplotlib' and 'numpy' to be installed.

-Please note that Fio-plot has been tested on matplotlib version 3.2.1
+Please note that Fio-plot requires at least matplotlib version 3.3.0

 ### Usage